 Can dogs eat raw sweet potatoes?
 No. You should never feed raw sweet potato to a dog.

 Can dogs eat sweet potato skins?
-While not toxic, the skins are tough and difficult to digest.
-Conventional sweet potatoes may also have pesticide residues.
-It is best to peel them, especially for small dogs.
+It is best to avoid them.
+While not toxic, the skins are tough, difficult to digest, and may pose a choking hazard for smaller breeds.
+Conventional sweet potatoes may also hold pesticide residues on the skin.
+Always peel them first.

 Heart Health Context

 There has been discussion regarding the FDA's investigation into grain-free diets and Canine Dilated Cardiomyopathy (DCM).
-The FDA investigation focuses on diets where legumes and potatoes are the primary ingredients, not occasional treats.
-Feeding sweet potatoes as a snack is considered safe.
+The FDA investigation focuses on diets where legumes and potatoes are the primary ingredients (top of the label).
+Occasional treats are considered safe by experts at Tufts University Clinical Nutrition Service.

 Preparation Guide